Nepenthes hemsleyana: Botanical history

+Description

-DescriptionNepenthes hemsleyana is very similar to the typical form of N. rafflesiana, but is elongated in all respects.
+Nepenthes hemsleyana is very similar to the typical form of N. rafflesiana, but is elongated in all respects.
 The upper leaves of N. hemsleyana have proportionally longer laminae (leaf blades) and proportionally shorter petioles than do those of N. rafflesiana, but these differences are not nearly as pronounced in the lower leaves.
 In N. hemsleyana the tendrils are always round in cross section, whereas in N. rafflesiana they may be flattened or even winged.
 Nepenthes hemsleyana also differs from that species in retaining a well developed waxy zone in its upper pitchers.
 It frequently bears multicellular, filiform appendages on the upper surface of the lid, similar to those of the N. tentaculata group of species; these have never been documented in N. rafflesiana.
 Leaf colouration also distinguishes the two species; in closed forest the leaves of N. hemsleyana are dark green or reddish, as compared to bright green in N. rafflesiana.